GameTimeline

 Watch order

 Two version edits of one story—Black—Victini and Reshiram spotlights Reshiram; White—Victini and Zekrom spotlights Zekrom.
 Watch one unless you want both Legendary battles.
-The timeline lists them as a single row.
+The timeline lists them as a single entry.

 Films & anime

 See the Pokémon anime watch order for TV story arcs from Indigo League through Horizons.
-This page lists theatrical films only—one movie per row.
+This page lists theatrical films only—one movie per entry.

 Mostly as side adventures during the matching TV era—not a strict sequel chain.
 A few late films (I Choose You!, The Power of Us, Mewtwo Strikes Back—Evolution) are alternate retellings.
 You can skip every film and follow the anime; watch them after the nearby arc for extra context.